BNY: Mellon Financial

 Mellon Financial was founded as T. Mellon & Sons' Bank in Pittsburgh, Pennsylvania, in 1869 by retired judge Thomas Mellon and his sons Andrew W. Mellon and Richard B. Mellon.
 The bank invested in and helped found numerous industrial firms in the late 1800s and early 1900s including Alcoa, Westinghouse, Gulf Oil, General Motors and Bethlehem Steel.
 Both Gulf Oil and Alcoa are, according to the financial media, considered to be T. Mellon & Sons' most successful financial investments.

 In 1902, T. Mellon & Sons' name was changed to the Mellon National Bank.
-The firm merged with the Union Trust Company, a business founded by Andrew Mellon, in 1946.
-The newly formed organization resulting from the merger was named the Mellon National Bank and Trust Company, and was Pittsburgh's first US$1 billion bank.
+In 1946, the firm merged with the Union Trust Company, a business founded by Andrew Mellon in 1899, and other affiliated financial firms.
+The newly formed organization was named the Mellon National Bank and Trust Company, and was Pittsburgh's first US$1 billion bank.

 The bank formed the first dedicated family office in the United States in 1971.
 A reorganization in 1972 led to the bank's name changing to Mellon Bank, N.A. and the formation of a holding company, Mellon National Corporation.

 Mellon Bank acquired multiple banks and financial institutions in Pennsylvania during the 1980s and 1990s.
 In 1992, Mellon acquired 54 branch offices of Philadelphia Savings Fund Society, the first savings bank in the United States, founded in 1819.

 In 1993, Mellon acquired The Boston Company from American Express and AFCO Credit Corporation from The Continental Corporation.
 The following year, Mellon merged with the Dreyfus Corporation, bringing its mutual funds under its umbrella.
 In 1999, Mellon Bank Corporation became Mellon Financial Corporation.
 Two years later, it exited the retail banking business by selling its assets and retail bank branches to Citizens Financial Group.

 Merger

 On December 4, 2006, the Bank of New York and Mellon Financial Corporation announced they would merge.
 The merger created the world's largest securities servicing company and one of the largest asset management firms by combining Mellon's wealth-management business and the Bank of New York's asset-servicing and short-term-lending specialties.
 The companies anticipated saving about $700 million in costs and cutting around 3,900 jobs, mostly by attrition.

 The deal was valued at $16.5 billion and under its terms, the Bank of New York's shareholders received 0.9434 shares in the new company for each share of the Bank of New York that they owned, while Mellon Financial shareholders received 1 share in the new company for each Mellon share they owned.
 The Bank of New York and Mellon Financial entered into mutual stock option agreements for 19.9 percent of the issuer's outstanding common stock.
 The merger was finalized on July 1, 2007.
-The company's principal office of business at the One Wall Street office previously held by the Bank of New York.
+The company's principal office of business was located at the One Wall Street office previously held by the Bank of New York.
 The full name of the company became The Bank of New York Mellon Corp., with the BNY Mellon brand name being used for most lines of business.